LukeWonDotCom/LukeBook/index.md

 ### LukeBook
 _LukeBook_ is an online PhoneBook that uses ``PHP``.
-You can use it to make your own online PhoneBook.
+You can use _LukeBook OTG_ to make your own online PhoneBook.

 ### Installation
 Please refer to The [README.md](https://github.com/LukeWonDotCom/LukeBook/blob/master/README.md) for installation.